Guava Plants

 Lemon Catley Guava

-Lemon Catley guava is a fragrant, yellow-skinned variety with tart, citrus-like flavor.
+Lemon Catley Guava is well suited for USDA Growing Zones 9A and 9B—ideal for St. Augustine and Northeast Florida gardens.
 It’s ideal for jams, sauces, or growing as a tropical hedge.

 - Lowest survival temperature: ~27°F (-3°C)